Nola-Devs/Nola-Devs-v2/CONTRIBUTING.md

 ### Thank you for supporting our flourishing local tech community in New Orleans 💜💛💚

-If you have any questions regarding the git workflow or the tickets @colinwilliams91.
+If you have any questions about anything use the [Discussions](https://github.com/Nola-Devs/Nola-Devs-v2/discussions) tab
-If you have any questions regarding design @HauntedHamburger or @codingMustache.
-And if you have any architectural, feature, or development question @codingMustache.